What’s in Season – November Produce and Recipes

 Apple crisp and ice cream on a plate

 Pomegranate: Crack open this deeply colored fruit and pour out the delicious seeds inside.
-They’re rich in antioxidants and are impressively good when it comes to fighting inflammation and keeping blood pressure low.
+They’re rich in antioxidants and impressively good at fighting inflammation and keeping blood pressure low.
+I love to make pomegranate juice and pomegranate molasses at home.

 Square pomegranate juice